-- In Deadpool 2, in The Stinger, Deadpool uses a time machine to kill the Deadpool at the end of X-Men Origins: Wolverine as well as killing his own actor Ryan Reynolds for accepting the script to Green Lantern.
+- Played for Laughs in The Stinger to Deadpool 2, where Deadpool uses a time machine to kill the Weapon XI/Deadpool at the end of X-Men Origins: Wolverine as well as killing his own actor Ryan Reynolds for accepting the script to Green Lantern.

 - Us has doppelgangers emerging to kill the original selves.
 And in the case of the protagonist family, all four are responsible for the undoing of their "Tethered": the husband turns on a boat engine on his, the eldest daughter brakes a car and throws her copy which was hanging from the windshield away, the youngest son makes his walk into a fire, and the wife impales her doppelganger.
 Or is it the other way around...